Thomas Philip Wallrad de Hénin-Liétard d'Alsace: Career

 In 1696 he was a noble Canon of the Chapter of Ghent.
 He completed his studies in Cologne and was ordained as a priest on 15 October 1702, in Rome.
 He was created in 1712 a papal prelate of honour of Pope Clement XI.
 In 1714 he was approved by emperor Charles VI as Bishop of Mechelen; his appointment as Archbishop took place on 16 December 1715.
 In 1716 he was ordained in Vienna by the Apostolic Nuncio to Austria: Mgr.
 Giorgio Cardinal Spínola.
 On 29 Nov 1719, age 40, he was named Cardinal, after his support in favor of the Bull of Unigenitus.
 Cardinal d'Alsace was the first cardinal taking residence in Mechelen, since Cardinal Antoine Perrenot de Granvelle died.
 He went to Rome to be ordained by the pope.
-During the episcopate of Cardinal d'Alsace he constructed several important buildings: he had the episcopal palace rebuilt and a new diocesan seminary constructed in Mechelen.
+During the episcopate of Cardinal d'Alsace he constructed several important buildings: he had the episcopal palace rebuilt and a new seminary constructed in Mechelen.

 In 1747 he pleaded with King Louis XV, who entered Brussels, to have mercy on its inhabitants.
 The king requested a Te Deum in honour of the victory, but the Cardinal replied: "Only the blood of Christ flows on the altar!"

 After the anti-government disturbances, the Great Council produced a high number of death penalties; the cardinal begged the emperor for mercy in 1720.
 This request was honoured by the Emperor.

 Upon the death of Cardinal Ruffo on 18 February 1753, Cardinal d'Alsace became the last surviving Cardinal created by Pope Clement XI.